- 1 Introduction

 Unable to delete file and folders

-Check System Variable: 41 (DocHandlingBackup), it is often miss configured and need to be provided with a valid directory path.
+Check System Variable: 41 (DocHandlingBackup), it is often miss configured and needs to be provided with a valid directory path.

 Case sensitive storage system